HG launch 32.927172° -105.885840° Alamogordo, NM 7,013' MSL

 For PG pilots Flying during the late fall and winter is the ideal time to fly DC.
 Thermals are gentle and the ridge soaring conditions are delightful.
 Pilots can fly the ridge all day and enjoy a glass off above the city of Alamogordo.
 A dusting of snow can add to the enchantment of flying Dry Canyon.

 Top landing (PG only) has now been done a number of times but it is only for experienced pilots.
 Rotor is less than 10' from the launch surface and does not matter.
-On October 9, 2011 Glenn Tupper of El Paso was the first PPG (foot launched) to top land at the Dry Canyon launch.

 Being blown over the back is dangerous so pilots should always be watching their speed over the ground.